davew-msft/nl2sql/README.md

 ## Agenda

 * Intro:  Why are we here?
 Why does this matter?
-* Quick overview of NL2SQL solutions using Microsoft Fabric (pre-baked, shows the _Art of the Possible_)
+* Quick demo of NL2SQL solutions using Microsoft Fabric (pre-baked, shows the _Art of the Possible_)
 * Why is NL2SQL still _underwhelming_ wrt "self-service analytics"?
   * we can definitely do nl2sql...that's easy, but there are VERY difficult problems we still need to solve
     * complex schemas (lots of tables with goofy naming conventions, non-intuitive join keys, complex filter conditions like adding `WHERE status = 1` to all queries).  we can handle this with judicious views